 OpenOlat can generate PDFs, e.g. for downloadable test results documents or certificates.
 In order to generate those PDFs, a PDF service must be installed and properly in the OpenOlat administration section.
-We use AthenaPDF for this purpose.
+This page describes hot wo setup AthenaPDF for this purpose.

 AthenaPDF allows us to use HTML as the description language for PDFs and to style the PDF with simple print CSS rules using the powerful Google Chrome render engine.